 Mixed dielectric PCB cosist of different dielectric material in on multilayer construction.
 For example, it can be a 6 layer board with layer 1 to 2 made by Teflon and the rest of layers made by FR-4.
 There is cost anvantage by using one PCB instead of two or more.
 No connector is needed and the product dimension can be shrunk.
 The electrical performance can be improved also for no connector used and signal path is closer together.
 For assembly work, the mixed dielectric multilayer board is much stiff and easier to manufacture.

-The manufacture of mixed dielectric MLB has been quite standard for many PCB fabricator.
+The manufacture of mixed dielectric Hemeixin has been quite standard for many PCB fabricator.
 The difficulties in manufacturing is to get an optimum production parameter for two or more different materials.
 Since most of the design are not balanced in construction, the warpage problem need to be carefully managed.
 It relates to material choice and design as well as the lamination process.
 Sometimes, use the exotic material on the bottom layer to balance the design can be a solution.
 But usually it’s not necessary and only bring a lot of cost.

 To meet electrical perormance, the mixed dielectric multilayer is deisgned with blind/buried via quite frequently.
 In some case, it can bond with metal and used in the power amplifier application.

-The application for the mixed dielectric MLB is not only for high frequency products.
+The application for the mixed dielectric Hemeixin is not only for high frequency products.
 For high speed digital design, it may also help.
 For example, if there are some critical transmission lines need to pass long distance in PCB and the Df (dissipation factor) of FR-4 material is too high and cause signal integration problem, use some low loss material in part of the inner layer may have great help.
-It can save some cost instead of using low loss material in all layers.
+It can save some cost instead of using low loss PCB material in all layers.